Johann Baptist Sigl

-Johann Baptist Sigl (1839–1902) was a Bavarian journalist, publicist and politician.
+Johann Baptist Sigl (27 March 1839 – 9 January 1902) was a Bavarian journalist, publicist and politician.
 He was a co-founder of the Bavarian Peasants' League and a member of the Reichstag and the Landtag of Bavaria.
 He also founded the Catholic-Bavarian newspaper Das Bayerische Vaterland in 1869.

 Life and political career

 Sigl was born on 27 March 1839 in Ascholtshausen, in what is now a part of Mallersdorf-Pfaffenberg in Lower Bavaria.
-He went to school in Landshut in 1848 and began his studies in philosophy and theology at the University of Munich in 1858 before switching to jurisprudence.
+He went to school in Landshut in 1848 and began his studies in philosophy and theology at the Ludwig-Maximilians-Universität München in 1858 before switching to jurisprudence.
 In 1862/63 he entered the St. Boniface's Abbey in Munich but left the monastery after four months.

-He founded the Katholische Volkspartei (Catholic Peoples Party) in 1871 but it was dissolved three years later.
+He founded the Katholische Volkspartei (Catholic Peoples Party) in 1871, but it was dissolved three years later.
 In 1892, he worked with Georg Ratzinger to found the Bavarian Peasants' League; his newspaper, the Bayerische Vaterland, become the official newspaper of the League.
 In 1893, he was elected to the Reichstag where he was a member until 1899 for the 6th Lower Bavarian electoral district of Kelheim.
 Sigl was not a member of any party while a member of the Reichstag.
 He became a member of the Landtag of Bavaria in 1893 as well, serving until 1899.
 After the death of the Peasants' League's Jakob Penn, he became a member of the Landtag's fourth department.

 Sigl died on 9 January 1902 in Munich.